Minor MAPs

 Support for children and teenagers who are attracted to younger kids

 Some children and teenagers have sexual (or romantic) thoughts about younger children.
-We know people who have these thoughts can find them scary or confusing, so we made this page to answer some questions and help you find support.
+We know these thoughts can be scary or confusing, so we made this page to answer some questions and help you find support.

 Many people with these attractions have questions but don't know how to get answers.
 Some common ones are listed below.